Minut Srca Mog Tour: Critical reception

 The singer's performance at the Fusion Festival was dubbed "marvellous" by Ana Samardžić of RTL and as "raising the already high energy" by Matea Sušac of Gloria.
 The performance at the Zagreb Arena received stellar reviews; Ivana Lulić writing for the website Glazba.hr called it "a show on the scale of worldwide performers".
-She went on to call the concert "not just a concert, but a true experience" and praised that every second of the three-hour performance was planned but did not look unnatural.
+She went on to call the concert "not only a concert, but a true experience" and praised the authenticity of the highly planned three-hour performance.
 She concluded her review with the remark: "Jelena Rozga had an impeccable show, a performance that was nothing less of a spectacle filled with vocal power and emotions... this concert was the defining moment that pays homage to her 27 year-long career and future that never looked brighter".
-Another writer of T-portal reviewing the same concert dubbed it "spectacular" and a confirmation she "belongs to the very tight circle of the biggest stars of the region".
+Another writer of T-portal reviewing the same concert dubbed it "spectacular" and a confirmation the singer "belongs to the very tight circle of the biggest stars of the region".
 The writer further praised Miloš Šarović who served as the set-up of the scene.
+Anđela Parmać and Ante Peričić, reviewing the concert for Novi list, noted that the singer had "an unmistakable set-list choice, excellent scenery and unbelievable energy" which "completely amazed" the audience.

+Bojana Krkeljić from Nova praised all aspects of Rozga's Belgrade concert including the "demonstration of incredible vocal capabilities and energy to which many would be envious, perfect choreography, spotless scenography and the most state-of-the-art audio-visual effects."
+The concert held in Skopje on 10 February 2024, saw the singer crying and "fulfilling one of the biggest wishes of her life".
+Her concert received critical acclaim from the Macedonian press, including a writer of the journal Republika who praised her vocal and dancing skills and the changes in clothes during the concert.
+Rozga concluded the concert, saying: "The love and energy I felt tonight cannot be described in words.
+I am really grateful to all because I had maybe one of the most emotional concerts.
+Thank you Skopje, I had a great time".
+According to a journalist of the Macedonian newspaper CrnoBelo.com, Rozga's concert was "spectacular" and "in accordance with world standards" and her twelve back-up dancers performed the choreography as if they were one.
+According to journalists, the concert was also well-received by the singer's fanbase as the "atmosphere featured a 'music tsunami' and choir singing, lifted arms and smiling faces, but the fact that after three hours, no one wanted to leave home."
+The concert in Skopje was attended by the former prime minister of the country Dimitar Kovačevski.